 - Go to the Advanced tab and select the Max-Diff question type

 - Enter the question and add the attributes by going to Edit Options in Bulk.

-- Go to the Settings tab situated in the upper right-hand corner.
+- Go to the Settings tab at the upper right-hand corner.

-Here you can select the maximum attributes you want to be displayed.
-You can decide several attributes per task and also decide the attributes you want to be repeated.
+Here, you can select the maximum attributes you want to be displayed.
+You can decide on several attributes per task and also choose the attributes you wish to repeat.
 Additionally, you can also select whether you want to randomize the attribute display or not.

-The number of task count shown to each respondent is based on the total number of attributes tested and the number of attributes you wish to display at a time.
+The number of task counts shown to each respondent is based on the total number of attributes tested and the number of points you wish to display.

 - You can preview the question by pressing the Preview button present at the top right-hand corner.

-- Test the maxdiff survey multiple times until everyone is satisfied.
-A well-tested survey gives you the assurance that the data you will be collecting is of value.
+- Test the MaxDiff survey multiple times until everyone is satisfied.
+A well-tested survey assures you that the data you will be collecting is of value.

-After conducting the maxdiff survey, it's time to analyze the collected data.
+After conducting the MaxDiff survey, it is time to analyze the collected data.